SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/using-page-placeholder-with-extensions.md

 ```

-Code is now ready to be tested in SharePoint Online.
+The code is now ready to be tested in SharePoint Online.

 Switch to the console window that is running `gulp serve` and check if there are any errors.
 If there are errors, gulp reports them in the console and you will need to fix them before proceeding.

-If you don't have solution running currently, execute following command and ensure that you don't have any errors.
+If you don't have the solution running currently, execute the following command and ensure you don't have any errors.

 ```
 gulp serve --nobrowser